How to Start an LLC in Kentucky

 Step 3: File Your Kentucky LLC Articles of Organization

 To register your LLC, you will need to file Form KLC: Articles of Organization with the Kentucky Secretary of State.
-This can be done online, by mail, or in person.
+You can do this online, in person, or via mail.

 File the Articles of Organization